Prince Harry & Meghan Markle Started Blocking Instagram Comments

 Spotlight on: Luminary Bakery Today we shine a spotlight on @LuminaryBakery and the amazing women of this inspiring and sustainable grassroots organisation. • “What they’ve created at Luminary Bakery is exceptional – it’s a space for baking, healing and rebuilding.
 When I visited earlier this year I was struck by how the baking, itself, is a means of therapy for these women – which in many ways makes complete sense – feeling they had no control over their lives based on their previous (and often harrowing) circumstances, they found comfort in the measured nature of baking.
 Mixing equal parts of one ingredient and another could yield the perfect dessert, but the act of doing so provided personal balance.
 So while the baked goods are absolutely delicious, it’s the story of how the program at Luminary reshapes lives through baking that is the actual icing on the cake.” – The Duchess of Sussex Earlier this year, The Duchess of Sussex visited Luminary Bakery and had the opportunity to break bread with the women – literally and figuratively – whilst listening to their stories.
 They shared how they’ve rebuilt their lives following their challenging life experiences, and the significant role that Luminary Bakery has played in helping with their personal restoration.
 The Duchess of Sussex chose to include this small bakery tucked away in East London for the September issue of @BritishVogue, which she guest edited.
 This bakery has been making a substantial difference to the lives of women in the local area over the last five years and opening its arms to vulnerable women whilst providing job skills, career support, mentoring and coaching.
 The combination of these like minded women supporting each other, both on the staff side and from the students, is proving to be the perfect recipe in creating this amazing, positive environment.
 If you find yourself in East London, please stop by and support the women of Luminary Bakery and the impactful work they’re doing.
 Photo © @LuminaryBakery ????

-Though it is not known whether it was a mistake or technological glitch, royal critics commented on older Instagram posts that they believed it was a method for Harry and Meghan to weather an initial flood of negative reactions.

-Despite initially turning off comments, it appears that they have been reinstated.

-This is not the first time that Meghan and Harry have been accused of deleting Instagram comments that they did not like, according to International Business Times.
+This is not the first time Meghan and Harry have been accused of deleting Instagram comments they did not like, according to International Business Times.

-An Instagram post from the Sussex account asked followers to nominate in the comments their “Force For Change.”
+An Instagram post from the Sussex account asked followers for nominations in the comments for their “Force For Change.”

 A large number reportedly nominated the Duke and Duchess of Cambridge, only to see their comments had later been removed.